SudharshanArvind/Chatbot-using-Gemini-Pro-and-Streamlit/README.md

-# 🤖 Gemini Pro ChatBot
+# 🤖 Gemini Pro ChatBot using Streamlit

 Welcome to the **Gemini Pro ChatBot**, a smart, conversational AI assistant powered by **Google Gemini-Pro** and wrapped in a sleek, intuitive **Streamlit UI**.
 This project demonstrates how to integrate state-of-the-art LLMs with a user-facing Python interface for real-time interaction.